 Pushkar is a quiet Rajasthani town, 11 km from Ajmer and 2 hours from Jaipur.
 It is a pilgrimage spot its sacred lake, the Brahma Temple and the annual Pushkar Camel Fair each November.
 I came to witness its camel festival and thus, it was a spot on my bucketlist.
 Aside from the craziness of the camel fair, Pushkar is a relatively sedate, laidback and tourist friendly town, where getting around is easy because most things are in walking distance.

-Things to Do and Eat in Pushkar
+Best Things to Do in Pushkar

 Pushkar Lake is the holy pilgrimage spot of Pushkar and hold 52 ghats.
 Devotees pay homage to the lake and take a dip in it to purify themselves; some devotees even bathe a bit (warning: you may witness topless nudity).

-Travel Tip: The lake has aggressive tout action.
+Scam Tip: The lake has aggressive tout action.
 Touts attempt to sell tourists flowers or prayers.
 When you don’t give into their sway, they can curse you.
 My hotel gave me what they call the “Pushkar Passport”, a red string wrap, signifying a taken blessing.
 This also helps symbolize that the wearer has already gone through a tout in order to get it.

 Gurudwara Singh Sabha

 The Gurudwara is a Sikh temple and a striking white fortress to steal your curiosity.
 All Sikh temples require both, man and woman to wear a head scarf and to cleanse your hands and feet before entering.